silogen/docs/docs/quick-start-guides/resource-manager-quick-start.md

   - AMD Resource Manager
 ---

-# Quick start guide for AI resource managers
+# Quick Start Guide for AI Resource Managers

 The AMD AI Workbench provides a robust environment for managing AI development teams' work on AMD compute.
 Whether teams are working on fine-tuning, inference, or any other aspect of AI development, the platform offers easy-to-use tools to maintain fair compute resource allocation.
 To work efficiently in the platform, a resource manager should have some experience with AI terminology and a general understanding of AI development infrastructure.